asadii-01/WST-Project/README.md

-# 💼 Tech Consultancy Firm – Promotional Website
+# 💼 Trio Consultancy – Promotional Website

 This is a responsive promotional website built for a **Tech Consultancy Firm** as part of our **Web Systems and Technology** term project at the **University of Gujrat (UOG)**.
 Developed collaboratively with my group members, this project demonstrates our front-end skills using **HTML**, **CSS**, and **JavaScript**.